rennhak/benchmarks/xen_and_zfs_-_flatfiles_vs_zvols/README.md

 Unconclusive.
 It seems that flatfile and zvol performance is pretty close in some, and quite different in other fields.
 Generally zvol handling makes more sense from a sysops perspective.
-Generally I noticed a drop in CPU demand when on zvol, need to investigate further.
+Generally I noticed a drop in CPU demand when on zvol, need to investigate further also if bonnie is the right tool for this job or if I'm having measurement issues.

 Versions & Options used